jmkristian/OutpostForSCCo/README.md

 Run "nvm install" from a Windows cmd or PowerShell prompt (not bash).
 That old version of Node.js builds code that runs on Windows XP; newer versions don't.

+In your PATH environment variable, add the folders that contain ResourceHacker.exe and SignTool.exe (so they can be executed in a cmd script).

+1. Clone this repository.
+In your clone:
+1. Create a file signingCert.pfx,
+   which contains your code signing certificate and private key, in PKCS#12 format with no password.
+1. Use bash to run webToPDF/build.sh
-Clone this repository and then use bash to run webToPDF/build.sh and then ./build.sh in your clone.
+1. Use bash to run ./build.sh

 Most improvements to the web user interface will be done in [pack-it-forms](https://github.com/jmkristian/pack-it-forms/blob/SCCo.2/README.md)